 Our gallery is sprinkled with cribs lovingly painted by parents-to-be.
 Have you ever wondered how to paint a crib to get that custom look?
 We decided we’d call in the experts to answer this question.
 Our friends at Lullaby Paints spelled it out step-by-step for us.
 Here are their recommendations.

 Millie’s Teal and Yellow Nursery/Crib Painted by Pickled and Painted

-First and foremost, you must use non-toxic, Zero VOC, no odor and baby safe paint.
+First and foremost, you must use non-toxic, Zero VOC, no odor paint.

 1. Make sure that the crib (or other piece) is clean, dry and free of any loose dirt or grime.